-The single most significant internal or external factor that could jeopardize MDEQ's success in achieving its targeted performance goals is the agency's ability to recruit and retain qualified engineers, scientists, information technology, and other specialized professionals.
-In FY2023, 122 of the 347 MDEQ employees on staff have less than five years of service (35.16% of agency employees).
-In FY 2014, 79 (20% of agency employees) had less than five years of service.
-Additionally, only 8.93% of our current staff have 10 to 15 years of experience.
+The primary factor, whether internal or external, that poses a substantial threat to MDEQ's success in attaining its performance objectives is the agency's capacity to attract and retain proficient engineers, scientists, information technology experts, and other specialized professionals.
+At the end of FY2025, 139 of the 353 MDEQ employees had less than five years of service (39% of agency employees).
+By comparison, in FY2014, 79 (20% of agency employees) had less than five years of service.
+Additionally, only 9% of our current staff have 10 to 15 years of experience.
 Historically, the Agency maintained approximately 20% in the 10 to 15 year-range.
-To keep pace with the ever-changing requirements of today's regulatory and business landscapes, MDEQ staff must be on the cutting edge of environmental science and engineering, as well as information technology, which supports the core efforts of the agency.
-The staff must be able to completely understand and act upon new and changing federal regulations, new developments in environmental science, and new technologies when they write permits, ensure compliance, and explore opportunities to benefit Mississippi.
-It is imperative that MDEQ have technically proficient staff in place, appropriate for the expanding opportunities in the state's economy.
+To effectively adapt to the dynamic demands of today's regulatory and business landscapes, MDEQ staff must be on the cutting edge of environmental science and engineering, as well as information technology, which supports the fundamental operations of the agency.
+Staff members are expected to possess the ability to understand and promptly respond to evolving federal regulations, advancements in environmental science, and emerging technologies when they write permits, ensure compliance, and explore opportunities to benefit Mississippi.
+Hence, it is imperative that MDEQ have technically proficient staff in place, appropriate for the expanding opportunities in the state's economy.

-Over the past few years, significant private sector job growth and salary increases have strained the agency's ability to recruit and retain technical staff.
-MDEQ's challenge to offer competitive compensation has drastically affected its efforts to successfully compete with private industry and other governmental organizations who are offering higher salaries.
-For example, since June 2021 MDEQ has lost 47 employees for annual salary increases ranging from \$5,000 to \$75,000.
-MDEQ is aggressively recruiting statewide holding on-campus interviews and attending career fairs, but it is growing more difficult to hire people who are willing to make the commitment to state service, especially in high demand fields such as engineering, science, and information technology.
+Over the past few years, significant private sector job growth and salary increases have posed difficulties for the agency in attracting and retaining technical personnel.
+Recent modest increases in appropriated funds coupled with the implementation of the new state employee compensation plan have allowed MDEQ to increase starting salaries for entry level technical positions.
+However, MDEQ continues to struggle to be competitive in regard to compensation, which continues to affect its efforts to successfully recruit amongst, and retain staff versus, private industry and other governmental organizations who are offering higher salaries.
+For example, since January 2022 MDEQ has lost 45 employees for annual salary increases ranging from \$10,000 to \$75,000.
+MDEQ is aggressively recruiting statewide holding on-campus interviews and attending career fairs, but it is growing more difficult to hire and retain people who are willing to make the commitment to public service, particularly in specialized fields such as engineering, science, and information technology.

-New Employees: MDEQ has, for some time now, served as a training ground for college graduates who leave for better opportunities in the private sector, many times within the first two years of employment.

-This "revolving door" has cost the agency monetarily and jeopardizes the continuity of valuable expertise.
-Additionally, management has become increasingly challenged by a developing pattern of expending significant agency resources to train new staff only to have them leave just as a high degree of productivity is achieved.
+New Employees: MDEQ has long served as a training platform for college graduates who leave for better 4 | MDEQ STRATEGIC PLAN 2027-2031 opportunities in the private sector, many times within the first two years of employment.
+This continual turnover, commonly referred to as a "revolving door," has cost the agency monetarily and jeopardizes the continuity of valuable expertise.
+Additionally, management has become increasingly challenged by a developing pattern of expending significant agency resources in training new personnel to witness their departure just as they reach peak productivity levels.

 More importantly, staffing turnover adversely affects the regulated community.
-Industry leaders remind us regularly that they need MDEQ to have trained staff who can address the highly technical issues they face regarding ever-changing federal regulations.
+Industry leaders remind MDEQ leadership regularly that they need MDEQ to have trained staff who can quickly address the highly technical issues they face regarding ever-changing federal regulations.

-Retirement-eligible Employees: Retirements in recent years have spiked due to more staff retiring as soon as they become eligible.
-Relative to past trends, fewer senior staff are remaining employed at the agency beyond 25 years, with many seeking a "second career" in the private sector.
-Accordingly, retaining institutional knowledge is a struggle.
+Retirement-eligible Employees: Retirements in recent years have spiked due to more staff retiring as soon as they reach eligibility.
+Relative to past trends, fewer senior staff remain employed at the agency beyond 25 years, with many transitioning to a second career in the private sector.
+Consequently, retaining institutional knowledge is a significant challenge.
 Over the last several years, the agency sustained major losses in upper and mid-level management personnel due to retirements.